scottyschup/ruby-curriculum/w2d2/hiding.md

   end

   private
   def start_engine
     ...
   end
 end
 ```

 All methods after the [`private`][private-keyword] keyword are private
 to the class.
-Notice that we have indented the private code; this
-isn't required, but might help you remember that this code is private.

 What kind of methods should be `private`?
 Ones which users of the
 class should not call, either for safety reasons (user doesn't know